fscorrupt/awesome-stars/README.md

 - [okieselbach/SyncMLViewer](https://github.com/okieselbach/SyncMLViewer) - A small real time SyncML protocol Viewer
 - [revenz/FileFlowsPlugins](https://github.com/revenz/FileFlowsPlugins) - Plugins and plugin repo for FileFlows
 - [revenz/FileFlows](https://github.com/revenz/FileFlows) - FileFlows is a file processing application that can execute actions against a file in a tree flow structure.
-- [immense/Remotely](https://github.com/immense/Remotely) - A remote control and remote scripting solution, built with .NET 6, Blazor, SignalR Core, and WebRTC.
+- [immense/Remotely](https://github.com/immense/Remotely) - A remote control and remote scripting solution, built with .NET 6, Blazor, and SignalR Core.
 - [saltydk/SARotate](https://github.com/saltydk/SARotate) -
 - [xfouloux/TraktToPlex](https://github.com/xfouloux/TraktToPlex) - Sync watched status from Trakt to Plex Media Server
 - [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.